AdaCore/training_material/courses/spark_for_ada_programmers/labs/050_flow_analysis.lab.rst

    - Add a null data dependency contract to all subprograms

-      - This isn't correct, but we're proving a point.
+      - This isn't correct, but we're proving a point

 .. container:: animate 2-